visahaarala/jazzchords/md/Solutions.md

 #### SVGs

 There are small differences in how some browsers display for ex. the Arial font that was originally used in the program.
-Thus, a CSS layout design for a chord (C7b9) that looks perfect in Chrome, Safari and Opera would be totally off in Firefox or other browsers.
+A CSS layout design for a chord (C7b9) that looks perfect in Chrome, Safari and Opera would be totally off in Firefox or other browsers.

 [SVGs](https://github.com/visahaarala/jazzchords/tree/main/src/components/svg) are used as a solution for this (creating those SVGs was a good workout for the brain).
 Now the chord symbols should (hopefully) look exactly the same across all browsers.